cparadis6191/tools/README.md

 ## Installation Instructions

-Run the following commands
+Run the following command to create symbolic links in the local bin directory to the tools contained in this repository:

 ```
 $ stow --target="$HOME/.local/bin" git-quickfix qfvim vicmd vipe
 ```

-to create symbolic links in the local bin directory to the tools contained in this repository.